oarzani/compfit/README.md

 ### Miscellaneous

 - This app is not commercial
-- The used data contains a lot of dummy data was developed as part of an Coding-Bootcamp at neuefische GmbH
+- The used data contains a lot of dummy data
+- The app was developed as part of an Coding-Bootcamp at neuefische GmbH
 - This app uses MIT License